magma/magma/docs/readmes/contributing/contribute_proposals.md

 ### Submit an Issue

 [Submit a GitHub Issue](https://github.com/magma/magma/issues/new/choose) following the "Proposal" template.
 The proposal contents should be clear and concise.
 Aim for a "one-pager" style.

+In many cases, the TSC will delegate their decision to one of the [approvers teams](https://github.com/orgs/magma/teams?query=approvers-).
+To expedite this process, you can [label your proposal with the applicable component](https://github.com/magma/magma/labels?q=component%3A), which will help the TSC identify domain experts.

 ### Receive feedback

-The project maintainers (or the TSC, if you applied the `tsc` label) will discuss the proposal and make comments on the Issue.
+The TSC, and relevant project maintainers, will discuss the proposal and make comments on the Issue.
 One of four outcomes will be communicated via labels

 - [`status: accepted`](https://github.com/magma/magma/labels/status%3A%20accepted) proposal was accepted
 - [`status: rejected`](https://github.com/magma/magma/labels/status%3A%20rejected) proposal was rejected